 Online course accommodations will continue as normal, in which certain accommodations do and don’t apply.
 Accommodations typically applying to on-campus courses being taught remotely may operate differently.
 We have listed these below.
 Please note: while we have tried to be forward-thinking on how the remote learning environment will impact student accommodations, we know situations will come up we have not predicted.
 Please continue to contact us as situations arise.
 We will be updating the information here.

-DRC Director Marisa Hackett will be hosting Faculty Office Hours every Tuesday during Fall Quarter starting 9/22 (except for 10/27) from 1-2 PM.
+DRC Director Marisa Hackett will be hosting Faculty Office Hours every Tuesday during Winter Quarter starting 1/12 from 1-2 PM.
 Please feel free to join her Teams Faculty Office Hours meeting during these hours with any questions.

 Faculty: Notetakers will be matched for synchronous learning elements (lectures happening at the time listed in the course catalog), just as they would be for on-campus courses.
 Faculty who are holding synchronous learning elements and have a student with a Notetaker accommodation should notify the DRC of this so the DRC can look for interested Notetakers for this course.
 Faculty who are holding asynchronous learning and have a student with a Notetaker accommodation can disregard this accommodation.
 Please note: a number of faculty have indicated they are providing notes to either the specific student or all students after a session.
 This suffices to meet the accommodation and faculty doing this can disregard recruiting for a Notetaker.